the-alchemist-gh/phase-3-sql-aggregate-functions-readme/README.md

 ## Setting up the Database

-Some cats are very famous, and accordingly very wealthy.
-Our pets database will have a cats table in which each cat has a name, age, breed and net worth.
+Some cats are very famous and, accordingly, very wealthy.
+Our pets database will have a cats table in which each cat has a name, age, breed, and net worth.

 **Creating the Database:**